 Tip: drag-and-dropping an image with a name ending in @2x (for example firstname.lastname@example.org), its dimensions will be halved and it will be placed on the canvas at the 1x size.
 Likewise for a @3x suffix.

 Sparkle can load SVG vector images, which scale to different resolutions and devices.
 Like for bitmap images you can drop them right on the canvas, or onto existing images.
 SVG images will be exported as is, no resolution report is necessary because they inherently scale in a crisp way to multiple devices.

-Vector images are generally very compact and their mobile-friendly nature makes them ideal for whenever you don’t need photography.
+Vector images are generally very compact, making them ideal for whenever you don’t need bitmap-format photography.